fougue/gmio/README.md

-Always include the following information in your bug report: the name and version number of your compiler; the name and version number of your operating system; the version of GeomIO you are using, and what configure options it was compiled with.
+Always include the following information in your bug report: the name and version number of your compiler; the name and version number of your operating system; the version of gmio you are using, and what configure options it was compiled with.

 If the problem you are reporting is only visible at run-time, try to